University of California, Riverside: Campus

-UCR's main campus sits at an elevation of 1100 ft to 1450 ft near Box Springs Mountain, 3 miles (5 km) east of downtown Riverside, 3 mile south of neighboring Highgrove, CA, and comprises 1112 acre divided into eastern and western areas by the State Route 60 freeway.
+UCR's main campus sits at an elevation of 1100 ft to 1450 ft near Box Springs Mountain, 3 miles (5 km) east of downtown Riverside, 3 miles (5 km) south of neighboring Highgrove, CA, and comprises 1112 acre divided into eastern and western areas by the State Route 60 freeway.

 East Campus, occupying approximately 600 acre, hosts the core cluster of academic buildings and services.
 The original buildings that formed the earliest kernel of the campus included the UC Citrus Experiment Station, residential buildings, and barn, all of which are still in use.
 They were designed by Lester H. Hibbard, in association with H.B.
 Cody.
 Built by 1917 at a cost of $165,000, the architecture of the major buildings followed the Mission Revival style suggesting the Spanish colonial heritage of Southern California.

 Further major construction largely ceased on the site until the groundbreaking for the College of Humanities Arts and Social Sciences (CHASS) in April 1951.
 A group of five buildings designed by different architects in a decidedly more Modern style were completed by 1954: the Rivera Library, Webber Hall, Geology Building, Physical Education Building and Watkins Hall.
 After the Regents declared UCR a "general campus" of the UC system in 1958, many new buildings and additions were laid out over the following decade.
 Following an east–west axis, new student residence halls and athletic facilities were developed along the southeastern quadrant of the main campus, while academic and research facilities were built along the central campus area closer to the freeway.
 The Bell Tower, one of only five carillons in California, was built in this period.
 Designed by A. Quincy Jones, the tower is 161 ft tall and contains 48 bells, each weighing from 28 lb to 5091 lb, covering four chromatic octaves.